microsoft/MSMARCO-Document-Ranking-Submissions/README.md

 ### Metadata Updates

-The metadata you provide during run submission, is meant to be final.
+The metadata you provide during run submission is meant to be permanent.
-However, we do allow restricted updates to the metadata JSON file, for example, if you wish to associate your submission with a paper or a code repository.
+However, we do allow "reasonable" updates to the metadata as long as it abides by the spirit of the leaderboard (see above).
-Note, however, that both team/model descriptions and the submitted runs themselves are immutable and cannot be altered once they are submitted.
-We would of course try to accomodate reasonable exceptions to this rule, e.g., fixing a typo in the team name.
-To update your metadata, simply send a pull request with an updated metadata JSON file, encrypted with the same key.
+These reasons might include adding links to a paper or a code repository, fixing typos, clarifying the description of a run, etc.
+However, we reserve the right to reject any changes.

+To update the metadata of a particular run, you'll need to encrypt a new metadata JSON file _with the same key_ that you used in the original submission.
+The command to encrypt the metadata is [here](https://github.com/microsoft/MSMARCO-Document-Ranking-Submissions/blob/main/eval/pack.sh#L11).
+Hopefully, you've saved the key?
+If you've lost it, get in touch with us and we'll send you the key back via another channel (e.g., email).
+Once you've created a new metadata JSON file (i.e., `submissions/yyyymmdd-foo-metadata.json.enc`), send us a pull request with it.
+Please make the subject of the pull request something obvious like "Metadata change for yyyymmdd-foo".
+Also, please make it clear to us that _you_ have "permission" to change the metadata, e.g., the person making the change request is the same person who performed the original submission.

 ### Anonymous Submissions